Maguire Daisy Facts

 The magnificent Maguire Daisy boasts several distinctive physical characteristics to draw the attention of those who appreciate Nature.
 For one, the lovely plant constitutes a small perennial.
 For another, it also evolved as herbaceous in nature.
 To the great surprise of many, it also has a close relationship to the aster family.

-The base has a relatively woody and highly branched nature.
-This diminutive, but beautiful, plant attains an average height of approximately 11 in (28 cm).
+Furthermore, the base of this impressive plant has a relatively woody and highly branched nature.
+Nonetheless, this diminutive, but beautiful, plant doesn’t grow large.
+That’s because it attains an average height of approximately 11 in (28 cm).
 Fortunately, they have the capability of reproducing from either its taproot or a caudex.

 Maguire Daisy Distribution, Habitat, and Status

-The Maguire Daisy appears to only exist in two locations, in the state of Utah, in the United States.
-Fortunately, the majority of the known specimens reside within the borders of the Capitol Reef National Park.
-Since this constitutes federally protected land, this provides them with a measure of protection.
+Quite unfortunately, the Maguire Daisy appears to only exist in two locations.
+Further, these reside in the state of Utah, in the United States, in North America.
+Fortunately, however, the majority of the known specimens currently reside within the borders of the Capitol Reef National Park.
+Since this constitutes federally protected land, this provides them with at least a certain measure of protection.